exhu/pman19rs/README.rst

 Package manager and build tool for C/C++
 ----------------------------------------

-Inspired by Rust's Cargo package manager and build tool.
+Inspired by Rust's Cargo package manager and build tool, and pipenv.

 Aim -- make building cross-platform apps less painful.
 Main usage scenario is building a cross-platform app where you may need to